 Fareham Academy's Key Stage 3 curriculum in English is rich with texts that enable students to engage with the diverse nature of our world.
-These texts build upon one another, thematically and in level of difficulty, over the course of the key stage, providing students with a clear understanding of many different cultures, periods of literary significance, and complex modern issues such as gender and violence that an understanding of which can also be applied to the texts they will study in Key Stage 4.
-In order to support students' understanding of these complex topics, the curriculum teaches the language they need to articulate their views about these issues alongside the texts, which will be embedded across the key stage and leading into Key Stage 4.
+These texts are explored thematically and grow in level of difficulty over the three years, providing students with a clear understanding of many different cultures, periods of literary significance, and complex modern issues such as gender and racial prejudice.
+The range of themes explored includes ‘Heroes and Villains’ in Year 7, ‘Relationships’ in Year 8 and ‘Violence’ in Year 9.
+Each theme is important in helping students gain an understanding of literary texts and the world they live in.
+In order to support students' understanding of these complex topics, the curriculum teaches the language and vocabulary they need to articulate their views about these issues alongside the texts.
+This vocabulary is embedded across the key stage and is re-visited and re-applied throughout Key Stage 4.
+Students will also be introduced to a wide range of sentence types to help develop their literacy and they will be encouraged to pastiche and mimic the work of existing authors.
+In doing so, students are encouraged to create, develop and refine their own personal voice.
 Through the inclusion of modern children’s fiction and fortnightly library lessons, we aim to foster a love of reading which will be supported through our literacy intervention programme.
 The programme includes paired reading with prefects for DS/SEN students who joined us below ARE.
-Lastly, through regular writing bursts teachers will teach feedback lessons that enable students to make immediate progress through a re-teach and re-drafting process, which will then inform their planning as they progress through the curriculum, maximising student progress and teacher accountability.
-Homework has been planned to further develop independent reading skills through the use of the online platform Read Theory.
+Lastly, students will complete regular writing bursts teachers followed by feedback lessons that address student weaknesses through a re-teach and re-drafting process.